 Mrs. Joe Gargery.

-Pip’s sister, Mrs. Joe Gargery is not refrerred to by her first name in the novel and simply “Mrs. Joe”.
+Pip’s older and abusive sister, Mrs. Joe Gargery is not referred to by her first name in the novel and simply “Mrs. Joe”.

 A wealthy, eccentric old woman who lives in the huge but run-down mansion Satis House near Pip’s village.
 Abandoned by her intended husband on her wedding day, she lays waste to the buildings and grounds, even stopping the clocks at the exact time she learned of her lover’s betrayal (twenty minutes to nine).